LoshiniRP/Ex.-10---REVERSE-ENGINEER-THE-GIVEN-PRODUCT/README.md

 ## NAME: R P LOSHINI
 ## REGISTER NUMBER: 212225230155

-## RESULT:
+### RESULT:
-Thus the given product using reverse engineering is developed using 3D Printer 33#### RESULT:
-###   Thus the given product is reverse engineered and prototyped using 3D Printer.
+Thus the given product is reverse engineered and prototyped using 3D Printer.